J3 Advisory Latent Defects Insurance

 Latent defects insurance provides financial coverage for repairs or rebuilding that may be necessary due to structural damage arising after the completion of a new-build or conversion project.
 It helps protect homeowners from unexpected and potentially significant repair costs.
 There are a number of reasons why latent defects insurance, also known as structural defects insurance, is essential:

-First party insurance: LDI offers first party insurance which means there’s no need to establish who’s at fault or to prove negligence.
+LDI offers first party insurance which means there’s no need to establish who’s at fault or to prove negligence.
 This mitigates the need for or slow, complex litigation before repairs can be undertaken.

-Potential alternative to collateral warranties: Unlike collateral warranties, structural defects insurance provides coverage even if involved parties cease trading, eliminating the need to establish negligence.
+Unlike collateral warranties, structural defects insurance provides coverage even if involved parties cease trading, eliminating the need to establish negligence.
 It offers a robust and reliable safeguard, ensuring protection against structural defects regardless of the status of the construction team or the need to prove negligence.

-Transferability: The policy is flexible and freely assignable, allowing for seamless transfer to future funders, owners, and tenants.
+The policy is flexible and freely assignable, allowing for seamless transfer to future funders, owners, and tenants.
 Additionally, it can be assigned to purchasers, providing valuable assistance in streamlining the lease or sale process.

-Saleability: Promptly addressing latent defects and carrying out necessary repairs can help maintain or enhance the value of the property.
+Promptly addressing latent defects and carrying out necessary repairs can help maintain or enhance the value of the property.
 It prevents further damage and ensures the structural integrity of the building, making it more appealing to potential buyers or tenants.

 Have a project you wish to discuss?